 Port de la Bourdonnais, 75007 Paris.
 This is located at the foot of the Eiffel Tower, opposite the Trocadéro.
 Cross the street and walk down the stairs at the right hand corner of Pont de Iéna.

 Port des Champs-Elysées, 75008 Paris.
 From place Clémenceau, take avenue Winston Churchill towards the Seine.
 Go down the stairs on the left at Pont Alexandre III.

 For more information about the boarding points, please click here.

 - Monday to Thursday: The shuttle is available between 10 AM and 5 PM.

 - Friday to Sunday: The shuttle is available between 10 AM and 7 PM.

 You will be able to spot a boat every 20-25 minutes.

 Your voucher will be emailed to you shortly.
-Please display a printed version of your voucher along with some valid photo ID before the tour commences.
-The ticket can also be collected from any of the 9 centres if you have some valid photo ID.
+Please display a printed copy of your voucher along with valid photo ID at Bateaux Parisien Ticket Redemption Centre or at one of the nine boarding points.